 In recent years, the government of Nepal has placed a greater emphasis on implementing land reforms in an effort to decrease the size of landholdings, including providing land to the landless and giving tenancy rights.
 However, large inequalities persist including gender-based inequalities, which have a strong history in Nepal.
 Habitat for Humanity Nepal brought together influential women from different sectors to form the Women Build Council.
 Habitat Nepal is leveraging the global Solid Ground campaign to maximize opportunities to strategically impact housing and land policy through the engagement of influential spokespersons including Habitat Nepal Youth Ambassadors, members of the Council and others to achieve lasting social impact.

 As an active member of the NGO disaster relief forum and the Pacific Humanitarian Team, Habitat for Humanity New Zealand has responded to a number of disasters in the Pacific and will continue to work jointly on disaster risk reduction campaigns, advocating through the Solid Ground campaign for access to land as a means of disaster resilience and post disaster need.
-Furthermore, Habitat for Humanity New Zealand has a history of providing direct housing services in Tonga and will engage in the Solid Ground campaign by supporting local partners to increase land rights for women in Tonga.
+Furthermore, Habitat for Humanity New Zealand has a history of providing direct housing services in Tonga, Samoa and Fiji.
+Through their on-going housing work in Tonga they will engage in the Solid Ground campaign by supporting awareness of land rights for women in Tonga.